 According to a recent survey by GoBankingRates, 62% of Americans have less than $1000 in Savings.
 That translates into not being able to handle a financial emergency without borrowing money from family/friends, using credit/payday loans or even worse.
+That is where an emergency fund comes in handy.

 I understand.
 It is difficult to save an emergency fund for anyone but especially millennials.
 Between low wages, student loan payments and high rent costs, it can be extremely hard.
 I am here to let you know you can start an emergency fund.
 Even if it means initially saving $500, then $1000, until you get to 3-6 months of your net income.